SiegeEngineers/userpatch-notes/notes/installation.md

 - Enable scenario/rms debug logging
 - Statistics font style [TODO what?]
 - Background audio playback [TODO what?]
-- Disable civilian attack switch [TODO what?]
+- Disable civilian attack switch, for game mods that add custom civilian units.
+Prevents an issue where they turn into standard villagers in some situations
-- Handle small farm selections [TODO what?]
+- Handle small farm selections, for mods that have 2x2 farms
 - Enable research events in chat in spec mode